-- Fresh Water – ensure rabbits can have clean, freshwater 24/7.
-Water bows are most commonly used to supply water for rabbits
+- Fresh Water – ensure rabbits can have clean, fresh water 24/7.
+Water bowls are most commonly used to supply water for rabbits

-- Provide Good Quality Leafy Greens – provide them with 5-6 varieties of safe washed green vegetables, weeds, herbs daily (arugula, basil, kale, cabbage, etc.).
+- Provide Good Quality Leafy Greens – provide them with 5-6 varieties of safe-washed green vegetables, weeds, and herbs daily (arugula, basil, kale, cabbage, etc.).
 Try to introduce new greens with a small amount of portion

 - Treats & Fresh Fruits – For the safety of rabbits only provide 1 -2 tablespoons per day.
 Feed carrots, apples, blueberries, etc.